How to be a responsible curbside recycler in Kentucky - Kentucky Farm Bureau

 Why is it so important to learn what can and cannot go into your curbside bin?
 When unrecyclable items arrive at recycling centers, they can clog up the equipment and cause costly damage.
 Also, those non-recyclables must be tediously sorted out and sent to landfills, which is time consuming and costly for the facility, according to the EPA.
 A few misplaced items can cause entire loads of recycling to be rejected!

 A recent example of this was a plea from the city of London, Ky., in 2019, urging residents to “recycle smarter.”
 At the time, London’s Public Works Director Steve Edge said, “We are losing all the way around.
 Misuse is the biggest thing.
 The more garbage they put in, the more we have to pay to sort it.
 We’re losing a lot of recycled garbage because of contamination.”
-London was later forced to suspend curbside recycling indefinitely in June 2020 due to economic reasons.
+As of 2024, London's curbside recycling program was still suspended, but the city was offering recycling through a drop-off center.

 A little research can get you on the right path to becoming a more conscientious recycler.
 Remember, it’s important to check with your local recycling provider to ensure that they will accept certain items before placing them into a bin.